dhavalrupapara14/AliveCorDemo/README.md

 - Material Date picker can be used to pick DOB date, month and year for better user experience.
 - Multiple text views can be used to display the details on the ViewProfileFragment to avoid alignment issues if values goes beyond 1 line.

-#### Sample screenshots, video and APK is in the [screenshots](https://github.com/dhavalrupapara14/AliveCorDemo/tree/main/screenshots) folder.
+#### Sample screenshots, video and APK are in the [screenshots](https://github.com/dhavalrupapara14/AliveCorDemo/tree/main/screenshots) folder.